Table of Contents

 The structural components of a rubber mallet are just like the regular mallet that handymen use.
 A large piece of dense and compressed rubber is used as the head, which is attached at the top of the handle.
 The handle is, therefore, mostly made of wood.

 The strength of striking objects is the essential virtue of the rubber head.
-It’s sturdy and firm enough to provide the user with extra striking force and strength.
+It’s sturdy and firm enough to give the user extra striking force and strength.
 The impact force will cause excessive damage to the surface if the surface is not strong enough.

 Compared to wooden mallets, rubber mallets are more substantial but can provide more impact forces.
-On the other hand, they are lighter than metal mallets but come with almost similar sort of impact forces.
+On the other hand, they are lighter than metal mallets but come with similar impact forces.

 Uses of a Rubber Mallet/what is a rubber mallet used for